mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 # Reference environment

-We consider a multihomed client that establishes a Multipath QUIC connection to a concentrator.
-Once the connection has been established, it is used to carry all the data traffic sent by the client.
-The Multipath QUIC connection ensures that the client data is protected against attacks in one or both of the access networks.
+We consider a multihomed client that is attached to two different access networks.
+It establishes a Multipath QUIC connection to a concentrator.
+This MPQUIC connection is used to carry all the UDP and TCP packets sent by the client.
+Thanks to the security mechanisms used by the Multipath QUIC connection, all the client data is protected against attacks in one or both of the access networks.
 The client trusts the concentrator.
 The concentrator decrypts the frames exchanged over the Multipath QUIC connection and interacts with the remote hosts as a VPN concentrator would do.